 - Carry sufficient water.

-- There are no toilets or water filling points on the track.
+- There are no toilets or water-filling points on the track.
 The toilets are only at the Wattamolla Picnic area.

 - Dogs are not allowed inside the Royal National Park.

-Royal National Park is absolutely safe and this track is definitely safer than the other tracks.
-But I always recommend going on a hike or a walk especially in the national parks along with a walking/ trekking buddy.
-This is to ensure that you are prepared for any unforeseen situations that can occur.
+While the Royal National Park is generally safe, this particular track is considered one of the safer options.
+However, as a general practice, I always recommend embarking on hikes or walks, particularly in national parks, with a walking or trekking buddy.
+This precaution ensures that you are adequately prepared for any unforeseen situations that may arise during your journey.

 I have a profound admiration for Eagle Rock—it’s undeniably stunning and absolutely worth the walk to reach it.
 I’ve been fortunate enough to visit twice, and each time, the allure draws me back.
 I wholeheartedly recommend experiencing the beauty of Eagle Rock, especially if you find yourself exploring the wonders of the Royal National Park.